 The statewide comparative reports, or Hospital Report Cards, are designed to provide a comparative look at many of the measures reported by the hospitals.
 It's important to be aware that there are true differences in hospitals, including the services offered and the complexity of patient care, that are difficult to capture in data alone.

 For previous years' data, please go to the Report Card Archive.

 Resources for Vermont Hospitals

-The toolkit includes the Hospital Reporting Manual, and a template and files for hospital report card web pages.
+The toolkit includes the Hospital Reporting Manuals, and a template for hospital report card web pages.

 For information about Hospital Report Cards, contact: